 Mr. Goldsmith.
 You say two or more, you are not making any distinction between case officer and other --Mrs. Scaletti.
 Don't stick me with the two.
 I know I was there and somebody else must have been there.
 But how many people were there -- there are tables of organization available.
 Honestly, I cannot remember.
-If I could visualize what room I was sitting in then maybe I could try to think who time.
+If I could visualize what room I was sitting in then maybe I could try to think who satewhere but I cannot visualize where I was sitting at that time.